Viridi-Machina/name-that-fruit/README.md

 ![image](https://github.com/Viridi-Machina/name-that-fruit/assets/146846939/3682963a-b05e-4829-803b-fdba29a8b45a)
 </details>

-The above images shows the main game in action, displaying the picture relevant to each question as well as a score and question counter to keep track.
-For whatever reason (I could not figure out why and ran out of time) the relative filepaths used and variations of them would not show on the deployed site - thus you will have to see them via images in this README.
-The filepaths used are consistent with the last project and locally it loads perfectly.
+The above screenshot shows the main game in action, displaying the picture relevant to each question as well as a score and question counter to keep track.

 ### Animations and Transitions
 The default screen has a submit button with 'pulse-glow' effect which has been added to indicate what is interactable as the form elements have been heavily stylised to improve engagement.
 See video below: